My Germany Trip

 The first day, I went on a morning run around the perimeter of Margaret Island on the Danube.
 It was a nice run, but it wasn’t worth tiring myself out while travelling.
 I spent my second day hiking between the hills of Buda and enjoying the views.

 I took a chill third day and it was good that I did so because I was bedridden with the stomach flu for the next two days.
-I was eating cheap street food the past couple of days and now came to regret it.
+I was eating street food the past couple of days and now came to regret it.
 This experience was worse than COVID or the flu.
-Perhaps I should have sought out medical attention as I couldn’t digest food and my lips were dry from dehydration, but I ended up dragging myself to the store for sports drinks, which was enough to keep me hydrated.
+Perhaps I should have looked for medication as I couldn’t digest anything and my lips were drying from dehydration, but I was able to drag myself to the store for sports drinks, which kept me hydrated.

 Hamburg - 1 day, 1 night

-I was still in pain on the flight to Hamburg, but felt well enough to explore the city the following day.
-It felt amazing to be in a cool maritime city here after being under the Budapest heat.
-I couldn’t do much as I was too weak to walk far, so I’ll need to revisit Hamburg some time.
+I was still sick on the flight to Hamburg, but felt well enough to explore the city the next day.
+It felt amazing to be in a cool maritime city here after being in the Budapest heat.
+I wasn’t able to walk far, so I’ll need to revisit Hamburg some time.

 Beautiful models of a turtle ship, a treasure ship, and WW2 cruisers and battleships

 I was looking forward to the high-speed rail from Hamburg to Berlin, but it was disappointing.
-The Deutsche Bahn is full of delays and half the time the train was travelling at the speed of an automobile.
+The train was delayed, which is common for the Deutsche Bahn and it wasn’t travelling that fast for much of the journey.

 Berlin - 5 days

 I had mostly recovered the next day and went out to enjoy Berlin.
-I was surprised that my tall and strong friend ate so little meat—about once per week, and the rest of his protein came from lentils.
-He even said that eating more than one egg was too much protein to digest at once.
-How odd!?
-I often eat two eggs for breakfast.
-He told me how great their Döner is and I agree, but the shawarma back home is just as good.
-Sadly I didn’t get a chance to try Currywurst 😭.
+I was surprised that my tall and strong friend ate so little meat—only once a week, and the rest of his protein came from lentils.
+He even said that eating more than one egg for breakfast was too much protein to digest.
+How odd?
+I’d eat two eggs for breakfast and meat every day.
+The authentic Berlin Döner was delicious, but the shawarma back home in Toronto is just as good.
+Sadly I didn’t get a chance to try Currywurst.

 Once again, here are some of the places I visited: